 The AuthPoint management UI in WatchGuard Cloud is where you set up and manage your users, user groups, resources, external identities, and the AuthPoint Gateway.
 Resources are the applications that you define for use with AuthPoint.
 External identities connect to user databases to get user account information and validate passwords.

 AuthPoint Mobile App

 The AuthPoint mobile app is required for authentication.
-You can view and manage your tokens, approve push notifications, get OTPs, and scan QR codes.
+You can use the AuthPoint mobile app to view and manage your tokens, approve push notifications, get OTPs, scan QR codes, and view and manage your saved credentials.
 You can also enable Token Security to protect your tokens with a PIN or biometric ID.

 The AuthPoint Gateway is a lightweight software application that you install on your network so that AuthPoint can communicate with your RADIUS clients and LDAP databases.
 The Gateway operates as a RADIUS server and is required for RADIUS authentication and for LDAP users to authenticate with SAML resources.